|Teaching method||Contact hours|

 - performing experiments, analysing and interpreting their results;

-- presentation of results in a written report, as well as orally during a lecture;
+- presentation of essay during a lecture during a lecture;

 - excursions, lectures, and discussions.

-The practicals Biochemistry (examiner: Dr. van Mierlo), Physical Chemistry and Soft Matter (examiner: Dr. Hoogendam) and Organic Chemistry (examiner: Dr. van Rozendaal) each contribute for 23.5 % to the final mark.
-The essay counts for 25.5 % and the oral presentation for 4 % (judged by all examiners).
+The practicals Biochemistry (examiner: Dr. van Mierlo), Physical Chemistry and Soft Matter (examiner: Dr. Hoogendam) and Organic Chemistry (examiner: Dr. Willemen) each contribute for 24 % to the final mark.
+The essay counts for 25 % and the oral presentation for 3 % (judged by all examiners).
 The reflection report for the student’s ethics portfolio has Dr. J Wellink and Dr. C Hoogendam as examiners.
 The essay, which is made during a 5-day period before the experimental section of the course starts, needs to be handed in on the second day of the first week of the practicals and will be assessed on its scientific and societal merits within two weeks.
-The written report of a practical has to be handed in on the first day of the subsequent practical.
+The report of a practical has to be handed in on the first day of the subsequent practical.
 This report will be corrected and discussed shortly after handing in.
-The marks for each individual practical should be at least 5.5.
-In case one of these marks is below 5.5, the corresponding practical needs to be redone.
+The marks for each individual practical, as well as for your contribution to the essay, should be at least 5.5.
+In case one of these marks is below 5.5, the corresponding practical or essay needs to be redone.
 Participation in an excursion to a research institute, which is active either within the theme 'Metals in biosystems' or 'Medicines and drugs', is obligatory.
 The marks for the individual parts of this course will remain valid for 6 academic years.

 A manual that guides you through the experiments of this course is available at WUR-shop.